 After brining, the cheesemaking process ends, and the aging process begins.
 The cheese sits on wire racks to dry for a few days, and when they’re absolutely dry, they go into the cave to age.

 It takes more experience to really understand the aging process than it does to learn how to make the cheese.
 It can easily take a year to understand it properly.
 Each cheese ages for a different amount of time.
 Humidity and temperature for each cheese are critical, and the key is keeping them constant at all times.
 It requires a pretty exhaustive attention to detail.
-Each cheese has its own cave with ideal conditions for that specific cheese, and each cheesemaker focuses on a specific cheese and a specific cave to stay on top of it all.
+Each cheese has its own cave with ideal conditions for that specific cheese, and each cheesemaker focuses on a specific cheese and a specific cave in order to stay on top of it all.

 And then there’s washing.
 Some of our cheeses are washed as they age and some aren’t.
 Washing the cheese usually gives it a stronger flavor, and washes vary by content and frequency for each cheese.

-Cheese is pretty complicated. [laughter.]
+So, cheese is pretty complicated. [laughter.]

 So Poul, how goes the business of selling cheese?

 Sales are the best they’ve been yet.
 If things continue to go as well as they have been, this will be our fourth profitable year.
-Of course, Angela bought the farm about twelve years ago.
+Of course, Angela, the owner, bought the farm about twelve years ago.
 When you do things the way we do them here, with a commitment to doing everything right at every step of the process, it takes a while to build up.
 Angela started with six goats in 2001.
 Real dairy operations on a commercial level didn’t start until 2004 or 2005, and they’ve been ramping up ever since.